 Pre-COVID we rehearsed and performed largely at the Dalhousie Arts Centre.
 After our COVID-induced break, we made the wonderful Maritime Conservatory of Performing Arts our home.
-We want to get back in actual theatres as soon as we can, and we will confirm our rehearsal and performance venues for 2024 as soon as possible.
+Starting 2024 we’ll be back at Dal!

 All participating artists are responsible for finding and paying for accommodation in Halifax during the duration of the Festival.

 Since COVID, we’ve been casting all participants from recorded distance auditions.
 There are no age limits or citizenship requirements for this programme.
 Each role will be double cast, if possible and each participant will have at least two public performances of his or her role.
 All participants will be expected to arrive with their parts securely memorized, as if for a professional engagement.

 The application process includes an application form with a $35 fee and a way to upload files and documents.
 All auditions are personally reviewed by Artistic Director Nina Scott-Stoddart.

 HSOF is a summer opera training program in Halifax, Nova Scotia, Canada that runs for four weeks, giving international singers from university undergrads to professionals opportunities to learn roles in the context of performing an entire, fully-staged opera.
 Masterclasses in dramatic and musical interpretation and auditioning and private coaching are also a part of the process.
 Operas are double-cast as much as possible, with each participant receiving at least two public performances.